Egalitarian Resource Sharing Over Multiple Rounds: Introduction

 Our work is inspired by Freeman et al.~\cite{freeman2018dynamic}, who studied the game-theoretic aspects of online resource sharing, with a primary focus on the SP, SI, and NW properties.
 They prove that the static version discussed above satisfies these desiderata, while the dynamic version fails to satisfy SI and SP.
 They then consider a more general utility function, where agents derive a fixed ``high'' utility per unit of resource up to their demands and a fixed ``low'' utility beyond that threshold.
 With this utility function, Freeman et al.\ show that the three aforementioned properties are incompatible in a dynamic setting and thus appropriate trade-offs need to be considered.
 They propose two mechanisms that partly satisfy the desiderata.
 Hossain~\cite{hossain19} has subsequently presented another mechanism for this setting.

 Kandasamy et al.~\cite{kandasamy2020online} study mechanism design for online resource sharing when agents do not know their resource requirements.
 Like Freeman et al., they focus on satisfying the SP, SI, and NW properties.
-Tang et al.\ \cite{tang2014long} propose a dynamic allocation policy for the online setting that is similar to the dynamic version of LMMF discussed above.
+Tang et al.\ \cite{tang2014long} propose a dynamic allocation policy for the online setting that is similar to the dynamic version of LMMF.

-\textbf{Lexicographic Maximin Solutions} A lexicographic maximin solution maximizes the minimum utility, and subject to this, maximizes the second-lowest utility, and subject to this, maximizes the third-lowest utility, and so on.

-Lexicographic maximin solutions have been studied in many area of research, including computing the nucleolus of cooperative games~\cite{pottersT92}, combinatorial optimization~\cite{behringer1981simplex}, network flows~\cite{megiddo1974,megiddo1977}, and as one of the standard fairness concepts in telecommunications and network applications~\cite{ogryczak2005telecommunications,pioro2004routing}.
-For more details, we refer the reader to the recent work of Ogryczak et al.~\cite[Section~2.1]{ogryczakLNP14_survey_fair}.
-Below we briefly discuss three of these areas that are most relevant to our work.

-\emph{Multiperiod Resource Allocation} Offline resource sharing has been studied in the context of multiperiod resource allocation with equal agent endowments~\cite{klein1992lexicographic,luss1999equitable}.
-This line of research is focused on the design of efficient algorithms for computing a lexicographic maximin solution (via linear programming), as opposed to analyzing the associated game-theoretic properties.

-\emph{Random Assignment} Bogomolnaia and Moulin~\cite{bogomolnaia2004random} study random assignment problems with dichotomous preferences from a game-theoretical perspective.
+Bogomolnaia and Moulin~\cite{bogomolnaia2004random} study random assignment problems with dichotomous preferences from a game-theoretical perspective.
 Dichotomous preferences can be viewed as a special case of fractional demands.
 Bogomolnaia and Moulin consider several mechanisms, including the LMMF mechanism.
 They prove that the latter mechanism is GSP, EF, RM, PM, and fair-share (the special case of SI where all demands are zero or infinite).
-Compared with the model of Bogomolnaia and Moulin, our setting allows for fractional demands, unequal agent endowments, and an unequal supply of resources from one round to the next.
+Compared with the model of Bogomolnaia and Moulin, our setting allows for fractional demands, unequal agent endowments, and an unequal supply of resources between rounds.

-The work of Katta and Sethuraman~\cite{katta2006solution} addresses the random assignment problem with general agent preferences (i.e., where arbitrary indifference are allowed in the agent preferences).
+The work of Katta and Sethuraman~\cite{katta2006solution} addresses the random assignment problem with general agent preferences (i.e., where indifference is allowed in the agent preferences).
 They use parametric network flow to achieve LMMF for the special case of dichotomous preferences.
-For general preferences, they extend the parametric flow algorithm to compute an EF, ordinally efficient assignment, and they prove that no mechanism is SP, EF, and ordinally efficient.
+For general preferences, they extend the parametric flow algorithm to compute an EF and ordinally efficient assignment, and they prove that no mechanism is SP, EF, and ordinally efficient.